7-Year-Old Boy Mauled To Death By Stray Dogs In Telangana

-A 10-year-old boy was mauled to death by a pack of stray dogs at a park near Railway Colony in Warangal-Kazipet area of Telangana on Tuesday.
+A 7-year-old boy was mauled to death by a pack of stray dogs at a park near Railway Colony in Warangal-Kazipet area of Telangana on Tuesday.

 The child, identified as Chotu, is the son of migrants from Varanasi in Uttar Pradesh who sell small items on the roadside.

 Chotu was playing in the park when he was attacked by the dogs.
+One dog reportedly caught the boy by his neck.
 He suffered injuries all over his body and was taken to MGM Hospital but could not be saved.

-The incident has sparked outrage among locals, who are demanding that the authorities take action to contain the stray dog menace.
+Warangal West MLA Dasyam Vinay Bhaskar and the city's mayor Gunda Prakash Rao visited the family of the child and offered them financial assistance of Rs.
+1 lakh.

+Mr Bhaskar told NDTV that the dog menace has become a big challenge and that he was studying the Supreme Court order on stray dogs.
+He said that the order may be proving a hindrance to ensuring the safety of children and the public.

 There have been multiple incidents of stray dog bites and attacks reported in recent weeks.
 In the last week of April, just in Hanumakonda, 29 incidents of attacks on children and adults were reported.